The Casco Bay Tummlers. Photo by Colin Malakie.

 The Collection contains records of Troops 109 and 177, including meeting agendas, finances, handbook pages, and minutes from November 1956 to March 1958. ca. 1956-1958 0.25 ft

 Macabee Club Archives JUD MS 3

-Macabee Club was a club of Jewish high school students in Portland from 1955 to the 1970s.
-The Archives contains organizational records of the group, including meeting minutes, newsletters, and event programs.
-1955-1972 1 ft.
+The archives contain organizational records of the Macabee Club, including meeting minutes, newsletters, and event programs. ca. 1955-1972 1 ft

-Records of various Portland Jewish organizations, 1894-1977, including Temple Israel, Temple Beth El, Congregation Etz Chaim, Young Women's Hebrew Association, Ladies Auxilliary for the Jewish Home for the Aged, Union of Orthodox Jewish Congregations of America, United Hebrew Charities, and Jewish Bicentennial Oral History Program.
-1894-1977 2 ft.
+Records of various Portland Jewish organizations, 1894-1977, including Temple Israel, Temple Beth El, Temple Etz Chaim, Young Women's Hebrew Association, Ladies Auxilliary for the Jewish Home for the Aged, Union of Orthodox Jewish Congregations of America, United Hebrew Charities, and Jewish Bicentennial Oral History Program. ca. 1894-1977 ft

-Rabbi Harry Z. Sky is very active in the Jewish community.
-He is Rabbi Emeritus of Temple Beth El in Portland, founder of the Senior College movement in Maine, an author, and was efficacious in the civil rights movement.
-Rabbi Sky received the first annual Catalyst for Change award, an annual award given by the Jean Byers Sampson Center for Diversity in Maine at the University of Southern Maine.
-The Papers contain personal and professional papers as well as family and other photographs.
-22.5 ft.
+Rabbi Harry Z. Sky was very active in the Jewish community.
+He was Rabbi Emeritus of Temple Beth El in Portland, founder of the Senior College movement in Maine, an author, and was efficacious in the civil rights movement.
+Rabbi Sky received the first annual Catalyst for Change Award, an annual award given by the Jean Byers Sampson Center for Diversity in Maine at the University of Southern Maine.
+24.5 ft